Managing data for deceased constituents

 In this article:

-- Updating a joint record, when you don’t need to preserve the deceased’s history
+- Update a joint record, when you don’t need to preserve the deceased’s history

-- Updating a joint record, when you need to preserve the deceased’s history
+- Update a joint record, when you need to preserve the deceased’s history

 Keeping your LGL data accurate for deceased constituents involves: